 He uses the sandwich approach to criticism - he tells what he likes, takes responsibility for what he doesn't like as a personal opinion, and leaves the rest to the ingenuity of the student.

-In his book, Tim Gunn: A Guide to Quality, Taste and Style (Tim Gunn's Guide to Style), he points out that his tag line – Make it work – is one that all of us can use as we adapt our wardrobes and wardrobe budgets to our lives and changing figures.
+In his first book, Tim Gunn: A Guide to Quality, Taste and Style (Tim Gunn's Guide to Style), he points out that his tag line - Make it work - is one that all of us can use as we adapt our wardrobes and wardrobe budgets to our lives and changing figures.